stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 ==>v[http://myvehicledata.com/car2]
 ```

-Stardog Rules are applied seamlessly and triggered automatically when reasoning is performed in stardog at query time;
+Stardog Rules are applied seamlessly and triggered automatically when reasoning is performed in Stardog at query time;
-from the point of view of the property graph it's just like edges and vertices that always have been there.
+from the point of view of the property graph, it's just like edges and vertices that always have been there.
 E.g.
 there's no stated data saying if any car instance in our graph is an old model (`vh:OldModel`) or a latest model
-(`vh:LatestModel`), but it has a year model property for each car and our stardog rules in the schema encode the logic
+(`vh:LatestModel`), but it has a year model property for each car and our Stardog rules in the schema encode the logic,
-that makes our graph smarter, allowing it to determine which car is old or new.
+allowing it to determine which car is old or new.

 So if we want to retrieve old model or latest model cars from our property graph using the semantics defined in the
 schema, we just need to traverse the incoming edges of the `vh:OldModel` or `vh:LatestModel` vertex and get the source